Best tips to plan your Iceland Elopement | Iceland Elopement Photographer

 As discussed before, hotels are expensive ($200-$500+/ night), Airbnb's are getting more expensive though still less than hotels ($120-$200+/night for a whole apartment), and you can even rent camper vans if you wanted to travel and sleep in a different legal area every night ($170+/ night).
 For me, the most expensive part would be the food and alcoholic bevies.

 Overall the cost of things in Iceland is much more expensive than the US so be prepared for that.
 I would say I spend most of my money I bring on food and drinks there.
-This can be avoided, as I stated in the previous blog (and here, too!) by cooking yourself and picking up booze at the booze stores.
-However, don't be in total shock when you fill up the gas tank and it costs $70USD or you get a meal and it costs you $22USD before a drink is added. #worthit.
+However, don't be in total shock when you fill up the gas tank and it costs $100USD or you get a meal and it costs you $22USD before a drink is added. #worthit.

 And, lastly, you choosing to elope in Iceland will inevitably be LESS than planning a conventional wedding.
 The average cost of a wedding in America is $33,000.
 Even with including your stay in Iceland and your honeymoon, plus your Iceland elopement experience, you will be able to budget to spend less than the AVERAGE price of a wedding back home.
 So, budget comfy and have fun.